-Housing Authority of Lawrence County is a Public Housing Agency in Louisa, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 23rd, 2019, Housing Authority of Lawrence County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Lawrence County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 26th, 2022, Housing Authority of Lawrence County has 3 waiting lists that are open now or opening soon.

 Housing Authority of Lawrence County serves Lawrence County.